-For a middle-of-the-theater experience, consider picking a screen with about 10 inches of diagonal screen size per foot that you plan on sitting away from the screen.
+You should also think about the size of your backyard or outdoor space before purchasing a large outdoor screen.
+For a middle-of-the-theater experience, consider picking a screen with about 10 inches of diagonal screen size per foot that you plan on sitting away from the screen—or per foot of space that you have available.
 So for a 10-foot screen, you'd want to be able to sit 12 feet away.
 For a 20-foot screen, you'd want to be able to sit about 24 feet away for the best experience.

 Can outdoor movie screens be paired with any projector?

 Some projectors are better suited to outdoor use than others, but you can pair any projector with an outdoor movie screen as long as that screen isn’t too big for the projector.
 That means you can use a projector you already have, but only if you select a screen of a particular size to provide the best viewing experience.
 As mentioned above, a projector's throw ratio is going to determine the distance you'll need to properly project on any given screen size.
 If you're looking for the best picture quality possible, be sure to pair an HD or 4K projector with an appropriate screen.

 How big of an outdoor movie screen should I get?